grunk/Pry/README.md

 # Pry Framework
 ===

-Another PHP 5 Framework.
-Require at least PHP 5.3
+Another PHP 7 Framework.
+Require at least PHP 7.0

  [API](http://pry.oroger.fr/api/)
  +
  [Documentation & Example](http://pry.oroger.fr/doc/)
+# PHP7 Branche
+The php7 branche is dedicated to the migration of the code to PHP 7.
+It will be merge to master when ready.

 # Installation
 Via composer :